2026 fare guide

 Ohio Turnpike cost 2026

 What you actually pay to drive the I-80 / I-90 toll corridor across northern Ohio this year.
-Real dollar figures by interchange pair, by vehicle class, and by payment method, drawn from the official 2024-2028 fare schedule.
+Real dollar figures by interchange pair, by vehicle class, and by payment method, drawn from the official 2026 Schedule of Tolls.

 The 2026 fare in one table